-Traveling without barriers: Progress and recognition in accessible tourism
+Traveling without barriers: Advances and recognitions of accessible tourism

 Roiback

-Accessible tourism has experienced remarkable advances in recent years, marking a significant change in the way the tourism industry is conceived and developed worldwide.
-The inclusion of people with special needs has become a priority, and this approach has led to the creation of initiatives such as Fitur 4all, which seeks to bring tourism destinations and services closer to all people, regardless of their abilities.
+Accessible tourism has experienced remarkable progress in recent years, marking a significant shift in the way the tourism industry is conceived and developed worldwide.
+The inclusion of people with special needs has become a priority, and this approach has led to the creation of initiatives such as Fitur 4all, which seeks to bring tourist destinations and services closer to all people, regardless of their abilities.

-In the last decade, this tourism has gained momentum, with many destinations and tourism businesses recognizing the importance of adapting to meet the needs of a diverse customer base.
+In the last decade, this type of tourism has gained momentum, with many destinations and tourism companies recognizing the importance of adapting to meet the needs of a diverse customer base.
 The World Tourism Organization (UNWTO) has played a crucial role in raising awareness and providing guidelines for the implementation of accessible practices.

-At the national level, more and more companies are joining the path.
-Also noteworthy are the initiatives and policies that seek to break down any barriers to enjoyment and travel with limitations.
-In this context, the initiative Fitur 4all initiative has emerged as a loudspeaker to recognize those projects and destinations that strive to create accessible tourism for all people.
+At the national level, more and more companies are joining the cause.
+Also noteworthy are the initiatives and policies that seek to break down any barriers that prevent people from enjoying and traveling with limitations.
+In this context, the Fitur 4all initiative has emerged as a loudspeaker to recognize those projects and destinations that strive to create accessible tourism for all people.

 Fitur 4all: Promoting accessible and inclusive tourism

-Fitur 4all, which premiered last January at the 44th edition of the International Tourism Trade Fair (Fitur), has as its main objective to bring tourist destinations and services closer to all people, regardless of their abilities.
-This project has become a benchmark for the tourism industry, providing a space where destinations and companies can highlight their accessibility efforts.
+Fitur 4all, which premiered last January at the 44th edition of the International Tourism Fair (Fitur), has the primary objective of bringing tourist destinations and services closer to all people, regardless of their abilities.
+This project has become a benchmark for the tourism industry, providing a space where destinations and companies can highlight their efforts in accessibility.

-The 1st Fitur 4all Awards held this year recognized outstanding efforts in four categories:
+The first Fitur 4all Awards, held this year, recognized outstanding efforts in four categories:

 Inclusive National Destination: Benidorm